TOP

 Abstract Illustration:

-• Since going public, the Corporation has been ranked among the top 5% of publicly listed companies by the TWSE Corporate Governance Evaluations for six consecutive years (from 2017 to 2022).
+• Since going public, the Corporation has been ranked among the top 5% of publicly listed companies by the TWSE Corporate Governance Evaluations for eight consecutive years (from 2017 to 2024).

 • The Corporation continued to be included in the "FTSE4Good TIP Taiwan ESG Index" and was granted the right to use the "FTSE4Good TIP Taiwan ESG Index exclusive label" from December 23, 2024 to June 20, 2025, highlighting this recognition of our sustainability actions relating to E (Environment), S (Society), and G (Corporate Governance)

-• The Corporation participated in the "2023 16th TCSA Award" hosted by the Taiwan Institute for Sustainable Energy and received the "Top Ten Most Prestigious Sustainability Awards (Service Industry Category)" and the "Platinum Corporate Sustainability Report Award" in November 2023.
+• The Corporation participated in the "2024 17th TCSA Award" hosted by the Taiwan Institute for Sustainable Energy and won the "Platinum Award", the highest level of the Corporate Sustainability Report Awards.

 • In 2021, we began implementing the Taiwan Intellectual Property Management System for verification of patents and trademarks and obtained TIPS Level A verification (effective until December 31, 2022).
 In order to maintain the validity of this qualification, we reapplied and successfully passed TIPS Level A verification in September 2024.
 This qualification is now valid until December 31, 2026.